Cover photo: © Maryam Ashrafi

 Liberation requires solidarity across borders and communities, demanding that we dismantle the structures that perpetuate inequality and violence.
 As we engage with these pressing issues, let us remember that our quest for justice is not just a response to current events but a continuation of the struggles fought by those before us.

-We will open our reflection about this with the article of XXX about the current situation in Northern Ireland, a land where the war ended many years ago but is far from achieving liberation.
+We will open our reflection about this with the article about the current situation in Northern Ireland, a land where the war ended many years ago but is far from achieving liberation.

 The Irish case shows how peace building is not a passive act, nor limited to negotiations between belligerents with blood on their hands.
 Where governments fail, communities must learn to organize and reclaim initiative.
 This summer, disinformation set off racist riots that spread across the UK and Ireland, overwhelming authorities and terrorizing locals.
 In Northern Ireland, gangs associated with Republicanism and Unionism took part in acts of vandalism motivated by the same lies about migrants.
 Thanks to quick thinking and new attitudes towards an old conflict, local citizens and labor unions set out to physically interdict the fascists.
 As threats from the far-right evolve globally, civil society needs to be quick on its feet.
 Every challenge can be a learning opportunity.